 A bright sunny day

-In this installation, I use the properties of a camera obscura to transport the Kitterlé away from its natural habitat and reframe it within a custom built garden house.
-Adding to the naturally formed image of the mountain, a single-channel video projection with sound is used to create a subtle interplay between these elements to explore the boundaries between the old and new, natural and digital.
+As a response to this, I use the properties of a camera obscura to transport the Kitterlé away from its natural habitat and reframe it within a custom built garden house.
+Adding to the naturally formed image of the vineyard, a single-channel video projection with sound is used to create a subtle interplay between these elements to explore the boundaries between the old and new, natural and digital.

 This project was produced during Odyssée residency at Les Dominicains, Alsace France